 Bubble tea class, Passport to Tea 2023- Taiwan

-Come learn about Bubble Tea....
-Started in Taiwan in the 1980's
+Come learn about Bubble Tea.... it was started in Taiwan in the 1980's

 It's all about the tea, the sugar, the milk and of course the bubbles